 Application of the Absolute Breadth Index (ABI)

-The founder of the indicator, Norman Fosback, argued that very high ABI values are likely to lead to an eventual rise in the stock prices being analyzed.
+ABI is typically used on daily or weekly charts.
+Applying ABI to an intraday chart won’t likely provide useful insight.
+The absolute Breadth Index was developed by Norman Fosback, he argued that very high ABI values are likely to lead to an eventual rise in the stock prices being analyzed.
 Very low ABI values tend to lead to declines in stock prices.

 The problem is that ABI is not a timing indicator.
 There is often a delay between when ABI creates an extreme high or low value and starts to reverse, and when price creates an extreme high or low value and starts to reverse.